kvabapo/circleci_practice/README.md

 # circleci_practice
-Learning how to use CircleCI
+learn how to use CircleCI